bsh008/bsh008/README.md

 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?
 I would spend more time on understanding the technologies the code interacts with.
 As mentioned earlier Rest Application Programming Interface was used but I would like more time to work with its capabilities.

+How can I ensure that my code, program, or software is functional and secure?
+By using several testing techniques I can ensure that the code, program, or software is functional and secure.
+In this cource we specifically covered JUnit tests which can ensure an applications requirements have been met.
+Having high test coverage of an application is a good indicator that code will function as intended.

+How do I interpret user needs and incorporate them into a program?
+By using agile methodsI can interpret a users needs and inforporate them into a program.
+I turn requirements into test cases that when completed add value to an application. the test cases also allow us to prioritize and ensure functionality.

+How do I approach designing software?
+Breaking the problem into parts I can simplify or define what is being asked.
+After defining the problems to be solved I can then devide and conquer